 The exhibition will feature prints by the artist taken from Galería’s own permanent collection and the collection of fellow print makers, reflecting Garcia’s impact on not only Galería as an institution but his marked influence on other artists and the medium itself.

 As an institution dedicated to fostering awareness and appreciation of Latino / Chicano art and culture, Galería is honored to celebrate such a renowned artist whose work embodies the intersection of art and activism, creating some of the most iconic and compellingimages of the social and political issues of our time.

-The reception will be in conjuction with the SCGI conference and Mission Art Walk on Saturday, March 29.
+The reception for In Homage To Rupert Garcia was in conjuction with the SCGI conference and Mission Art Walk on Saturday, March 29.
 More info here.